1.1 Each game shall consist of a maximum of twenty, six ball overs, per innings per team, with no bowler allowed to bowl more than five overs.

 6.10 All Shields and Cups must be returned to the League Secretary by June 20th.
 Failure to do so will result in a £20.00 fine and £10.00 for each week late.
 All trophies should be returned clean and in a good condition, Trophies returned damaged or in poor condition will be fined the cost of the repair.
 All league trophies remain the property of the league and cannot be won outright.

 6.11 All clubs must adopt the ECB child protection guidelines as laid down in the ECB directive ”Child protection awareness and procedures for adults involved in cricket for children and young people.“

 7.1 Clubs are responsible for the conduct of their players and supporters.
-Failure to control players / supporters in the correct manor on the field of play could result in a club / player fine, or a ban from playing for the player in question.
+Failure to control players / supporters in the correct manor on the field of play could result in the following, a club / player fine, bans from playing or expulsion from the league for the player or club.
 The committee will deal with all cases; player(s) and club will have the right for a personal hearing.

 7.2 Any conduct complaints must be e-mailed to the League’s Welfare and discipline Officer and signed by the Club Secretary, team captain and any witnesses who will be willing to give evidence, within 3 days of the incident.
 This will then be processed by the discipline officer and when reports from all parties have been received the committee will meet and discuss the issue.
 Reports required by the discipline officer must be completed within 3 days of the request, failure to do so could result in suspension for player or club.
 The final decision will be made by the committee which may ask for further information before reaching a decision.
 Clubs / players might well be suspended until a decision has been made.
 A club that is suspended will forfeit any matches due to be played in that period.